-I have known Chad Sarno since meeting him at a raw food convention in Jamaica in 2000 and we immediately became friends.
+I have known Chad Sarno since meeting him at a raw food convention in Jamaica in 2000, where we immediately became friends.
 He had an amazing restaurant in London called Saf.
-He is also the co-author of The Wicked Healthy Cookbook which hits shelves May 8th (U.S.) and May 31st (U.K.)!
-It looks super yummy, a great book to have for summer parties.
-Authors Chad Sarno, Derek Sarno, and David Joachim are sharing this king oyster mushroom scallops recipe (yum!) from their book today.
-Thank you!
-I’m so excited to check out the book.
-Over to the Wicked Healthy team!
+He is also the co-author of The Wicked Healthy Cookbook and the co-founder of Wicked Foods alongside his brother, chef Derek Sarno.
+They shared this king oyster mushroom scallops recipe (yum!) from their book and it’s so yummy.
+Makes a perfect dinner appetizer for when you really want to impress.

 The technique of pan-searing while basting with butter creates a rich, golden crust on mushrooms.
 It works great on crosscut slices of king oyster mushrooms, which have thick, firm stems and relatively small caps.
 It’s even better when you simmer king oyster “scallops” with sea vegetables and miso in a dashi-style broth to amp up their savory umami taste before pan-searing.
 With a creamy puree of Corona beans and some shaved asparagus, the seared scallops make a sexy plated appetizer.
 Make the Corona butter a few days ahead of time and keep it in the fridge. —Chad